 Li Wei was a plenary speaker at the Sociolinguistics Symposium 27-30 June 2018 in Auckland, New Zealand.

-Siân Preece spoke at the seminar on linguistic diversity and intercultural competence, 25 June, 5.30-7pm at the UCL Institute of Education, Room 537.
+Siân Preece spoke at the seminar on linguistic diversity and intercultural competence at UCL Institute of Education, 25 June 2018.

 In October 2018, Andrea Revesz was a plenary speaker at the 40th anniversary conference of the Applied Linguistics Association of Korea (ALAK) in Seoul.